Response Matrix Estimation in Unfolding Differential Cross Sections: Comparison of response matrix estimators

 \subsection{Results}

-Figure~\ref{fig:mat_K=40x40_n=100000} shows the estimated response matrices for the different conditional density estimation methods described in Section \ref{sec:matrix_estimation}.
+Figure~\ref{fig:mat_K=40x40_n=100000} shows the estimated response matrices for the following methods: (1) histogram: direct estimation of the response matrix via events binning (Section~\ref{sec:naive_estimator}); (2) global kernel: kernel conditional density estimation with global bandwidths (Section~\ref{sec:kernel cde}); (3) local linear: local linear conditional density estimation with global bandwidths (Section~\ref{sec:local linear cde}); (4) local kernel: kernel conditional density estimation with locally adaptive bandwidths (Section~\ref{sec:local kernel cde}); (5) location-scale: estimation of mean and variance functions assuming a location-scale model (Section~\ref{sec:location-scale}); and (6) true response matrix (for reference).
 The sample size to estimate the response matrix is $N=100{,}000$.
 Pure eye inspection indicates that the histogram estimate becomes noticeably noisier toward the sparsely sampled right tail of the spectrum compared to the CDE methods.

 We quantify the performance of response matrix estimation with the different methods using the bin-wise mean absolute error (MAE)

 where $\hat{K}_{ij}^{l}$ is the estimate of the $(i,j)$th bin in the $l$th simulation.
 The sample size for each Monte Carlo simulation to estimate the response matrix $\hat{\bm{K}}^{l}$ is $N=100{,}000$.
 The MAE is averaged over $M=1{,}000$ Monte Carlo simulations.